 An introduction to the field of funeral service including history, licensure requirements, computer literacy, and the implementation, planning, and directing of the funeral.
+Credit 4 hours

 FUNERAL SERVICE SCIENCE 124FS

 An integration of personal and community health as it relates to public health concerns, the nature of diseases, and pathological and mortuary science considerations.